Application deadline extension

 First, there are five simple things you need to know about the admission process:

-- Union accepts the common application.
+- Union accepts the Common Application and the Coalition Application.

 - Personal interviews are strongly encouraged.